philippsimon/superres/lib/ReadMe.md

 This folder contains libraries and source code from other sources.

 This project requires the following external libraries.
-Download and extract them in the listed directory.
+Download and extract them under the written path.

 | Name | Path | Link |
 | ---- | ---- | ------------- |